America uses a disproportionate share of

 once more co-incides with the new lower demand level.

-The American presidential
+Wildcard - The American

 administration/business/military complex may back the dollar with Irans